Ashok0/EnderalVREssentials-Nightly/README.md

 [**Enderal SE Retexture Pack Project - Ruins and Misc Medium Quality v2.0**](https://www.nexusmods.com/enderalspecialedition/mods/407?tab=files): A port of my Special Edition texture mod (SNRP) featuring edited textures as well as new to fit the aesthetics of Enderal.
 Still a work in progress.
 - Remove \meshes\ folder

+[**Enderal SE Retexture Pack Project - Ruins and Misc Medium Quality v2.0**](https://www.nexusmods.com/enderalspecialedition/mods/407?tab=files): A port of my Special Edition texture mod (SNRP) featuring edited textures as well as new to fit the aesthetics of Enderal.
+Still a work in progress.
+- Remove \meshes\ folder

 [**Noble Skyrim Dwemer Ruin Textures Performance Edition v5.5.0**](https://www.nexusmods.com/skyrimspecialedition/mods/21423?tab=files): Gives all of Skyrim's architecture a complete new look by changing its textures to custom ones.
 Beside the architecture, several other things, such as landscape, dungeons (ruins, mines, caves etc.), clutter stuff etc. have been re-textured as well, to match the rest of the mod.
 - If using Enderal SE Retexture Pack Project, recommend overriding the mod with Noble Dwemer Ruin textures.